- 1 of 2 Photos | View More Photos

 During the search, police found several rounds of ammunition and loaded magazines, a Winchester shotgun, Kevlar helmet, gas mask and a prescription bottle with six pills.

 Desha remains in the Cuyahoga County Jail on a $1 million bond, awaiting action by a Cuyahoga County Court of Common Pleas grand jury on a charge of first-degree murder.

-She leaves behind her husband, Robert Murray, three children, five grandchildren, four sisters, a brother, and many friends, including those at South East Harley-Davidson.
+Ms. Pearl leaves behind her husband, Robert Murray, three children, five grandchildren, four sisters, a brother, and many friends, including those at South East Harley-Davidson.